Temporal-Logic-Based Reward Shaping for Continuing Reinforcement Learning Tasks: Conclusion

 \section{Conclusion}

-We provide a reward shaping framework to construct shaping functions from a temporal logic specification to improve reinforcement learning performance in the average-reward setting.
+We provide a reward shaping framework to construct shaping functions from a temporal logic specification to improve performance of average-reward RL.
 We prove and empirically show that our shaping framework speeds up the learning rate, and allows the optimal policy to be learned when the provided advice is imperfect.

+Since this is the first work to extend reward shaping to the average-reward setting (to the best of our knowledge), we focus on providing theoretical guarantees and intuitive examples rather than evaluations in a large suite of benchmarks.
+Given that average-reward RL remains under-studied and thus lacks a wide range of benchmarks, this paper also contributes the Continual Area Sweeping task and our continuing version of Cart Pole as new possible benchmarks.

+This paper focuses on the (not uncommon) case when the user has some knowledge of the dynamics.
+In robotics applications, knowledge of the underlying graph is a reasonable assumption as the high-level dynamic capabilities of the robot are generally known even if there is low-level variation which is captured by the detailed (unknown) transition probabilities.
+The proposed approach is also robust to the user only knowing approximate dynamics, similar to imperfect advice.
+One direction for future research is extending the work to apply when the dynamics or models are fully unknown.

-For future work, we are interested in studying \emph{adversarial} advice - i.e., formulas provided to actively hinder the learning process.
+Another interesting direction for future work that this paper opens up is studying \emph{adversarial} advice - i.e., formulas provided to actively hinder the learning process.
 We are also interested in expanding the learning problem to include both non-Markovian reward structures and shaping functions.